rykener/django-manifest-loader/docs/docs/docs_license.md

 ```shell script
 pip install recommonmark
 ```

 ## How to run
-After installation of sphinx and recommonmark, to generate the `_build` directory that has doc trees and html you would run the 'make html' command.
+After installation of sphinx and recommonmark, to generate the `_build` directory that has doc trees and html, `cd docs` then `make html`.

 # Contributing